 4.57.
 The clearance process, in particular the measurement programme, involves a number of uncertainties that need to be taken into account to ensure that the final result used for making a decision about clearance is reliable.
-This result can be the activity concentration or surface
+This result can be the activity concentration or surface contamination level of a single radionuclide or of multiple radionuclides present in or on a material or object.

-- 4.58.
-The uncertainties to be considered involve two main types: statistical uncertainties associated with the counting process; and uncertainties relating to the measurements measurement process that can be evaluated by means other than statistical analysis (e.g. based on experience or other information).
-The uncertainties that are most relevant for the clearance process are as follows: - (a) Statistical uncertainties associated with the counting process; - (b) State of the surface of the measured material; - (c) Fluctuation of the geometry and the self-shielding of the measured material; - (d) Fluctuation of the activity distribution in the measured material; - (e) Fluctuation of the background; - (f) Fluctuation of the contributions of individual radionuclides in the radionuclide composition; - (g) Fluctuation of the efficiency of surface radioactivity removal ofby wipe tests; - (h) Fluctuation of the content of natural radionuclides and other radionuclides to be disregarded in the material; - (i) Uncertainties associated with instrument calibration; - (i) Sampling uncertainty.
+4.58.
+The uncertainties to be considered involve two main types: statistical uncertainties associated with the counting process, and uncertainties relating to the measurement process that can be evaluated by means other than statistical analysis (e.g. based on experience or other information).
+The uncertainties that are most relevant for the clearance process are as follows:

-Further information on dealing with these uncertainteies uncertainties is provided in Annex VII.
+- (a) Statistical uncertainties associated with the counting process; - (b) State of the surface of the measured material; - (c) Fluctuation of the geometry and the self-shielding of the measured material; - (d) Fluctuation of the activity distribution in the measured material; - (e) Fluctuation of the background; - (f) Fluctuation of the contributions of individual radionuclides in the radionuclide composition; - (g) Fluctuation of the efficiency of surface radioactivity removal by wipe tests; - (h) Fluctuation of the content of natural radionuclides and other radionuclides to be disregarded in the material; - (i) Uncertainties associated with instrument calibration; - (j) Sampling uncertainty.

-MIXING AND DILUTION OF MATERIALS BEING CONSIDERED FOR CLEARANCE
+Further information on dealing with these uncertainties is provided in Annex VII.

-- 4.59.
-Deliberate dilution of material to meet the clearance levels, as opposed to the dilution that occurs when radioactivity is not a consideration, should not be performed.
-In specific and exceptional cases, the regulatory body may consider approving deliberate dilution. - 4.60.
-Some mixing of materials may be acceptable during decommissioning or for unavoidable material management purposes, as long as the purpose is not to deliberately dilute the concentration of radionuclides.
+MIXING AND DILUTION OF MATERIALS BEING CONSIDERED FOR CLEARANCE deliberately dilute the concentration of radionuclides.
 For example, the use of an excavator to dig out a volume of contaminated soil may result in some mixing of soil with differing levels of contamination.
 In this case, the mixing happens as part of the normal material management process.